openwebdocs/owd-website/pages/content/posts/security-docs-sta.md

 ## What's next

-The remaining part of the Sovereign Tech Agency funding is dedicated to updating and extending the docs on web privacy.
+The remainder of this project is dedicated to updating and extending the docs on web privacy.
 This will be less extensive than the security docs, but we are hoping to cover:

 - An explanation of what privacy on the web means, and why it matters.
 - Guidelines for how a website should request and handle user data.